MycroftAI/mycroft-core/README.md

 NOTE: The default branch for this repository is 'dev', which should be considered a working beta.
 If you want to clone a more stable version, switch over to the 'master' branch.

-Looking to join in developing?
-Check out the [Project Wiki](../../wiki/Home) for tasks you can tackle!

 # Table of Contents
 * [Getting Started](#getting-started)
 * [Getting Involved](#getting-involved)